-The following is a guest post from my good friend Laurie at The Frugal Farmer.
-If you’re interested in doing a guest post, please see my guest posting policy and contact me.
+The following is a contribution from my good friend Laurie at The Frugal Farmer.
+If you’re interested in contributing to Frugal Rules, please consult our guidelines and contact us.

 My husband and I are on a mission: a mission to be debt free.
 Many, if they saw our numbers, would consider the mission an impossible one.
 We’re standing right now at a 63% debt-to-income ratio (DTI).
 To put this in perspective, that means that roughly 75% of our net income goes toward paying the monthly minimums on our Discover card and our mortgage.

 That would be all fine and dandy if we made 6 digits a year, but we don’t.
 Not even close.
 We’re a one-income family, as we’ve made a decision that I’ll stay at home while our four children are young.
 And it’s not that my husband isn’t a hard-worker – Rick works very hard.
 In fact, he’s one of the hardest working people I’ve ever met.
 He just happens to work in a field that doesn’t pay much.